Foreclosure: Should I sue even if I don’t want to keep my home?

 Normally this is lousy advice.

-When the foreclosure happens to you, bad consequences begin.
+When it happens to you, bad consequences begin.

 You now have a permanent foreclosure on your record.

 Your credit reporting will show this for many years.

 If the sale does not bring the full amount owed, then you can be pursued for the “deficiency”.
 This means collection calls.
 Collection letters.
 Even being sued years after leaving your home.

 And instead of you choosing the time of your leaving, with a foreclosure, the mortgage company will demand that you leave within 10 days of it or you will be sued.
 If that happens, now you have this on your record and a lawsuit against your record and you may owe money damages to the mortgage company.

 But what can you accomplish if you sue first?